 1910 L.H.
 Bradbury is Officer in Charge of the wireless station at a salary of$75/month.

 1911 24 hour coverage instituted.
 Jack Bowerman, Bill Tozer and de Winter are the operators.
 Sam De Winter is the Officer in Charge.
 Station power to be increased in 1912 from 2 kW to 5 kW.
 By upping the power and using a new rotary spark transmitter a definite increase in range is expected.
+In the morning of November 22, 1911 Estevan exchanged greetings with Honolulu.

 1913 Call sign changed to VAE from USD in accordance with the Berlin Conference.